 The Editorial Board is responsible for supporting Cochrane’s Editor in Chief (EiC) and overseeing the review production process of Cochrane Reviews.
-Its main role is one of strategy and support to the CRG Networks and EiC.
-They will oversee the review production process, but not have an operational influence on the work of the Networks.
+Its main role is one of strategy and support to the EiC.
+They will oversee the review production process.

 The main roles of the Editorial Board are:

 - develop editorial, publishing, and content strategies with the EiC;

 - support the EiC in the implementation of changes to improve consistency in the quality and timeliness of Cochrane Review preparation and publication;

 - support the EiC in the development, implementation, and audit of editorial policies and practices;

 - monitor the performance of the Cochrane Library;

 - work closely with the EiC to develop and oversee implementation of future strategy for the Cochrane Library.

 The Editorial Board is chaired by the EiC.
 Members of the Editorial Board are appointed for a renewable fixed term.

 Editorial Board members